marouenbg/ACHR.cu/docs/install/index.md

 make
 ```
 ### Troubleshooting
-Quick install download and installs 1) OpenMPI 2) CPLEX for 64-bit machines and 3) compiles the binary.
+Quick install downloads and installs 1) OpenMPI and 2) IBM CPLEX for 64-bit machines.

 You can do each step separately if quick install did not work or if you have different machine specs.